Outgoing Student Mobility for Studies

 250 Euros per month

-Credit and Dormitories Institution scholarships and similar scholarships, other grants, aids and scholarships in the form of merit scholarships, one-time aids are not accepted within the scope of the financial aid in question.
+Scholarships from the Credit and Dormitories Institution (KYK) and similar grants, other merit-based scholarships, financial aid, and one-time support payments are not considered within the scope of this financial support.

-6 In addition to combat veterans and their spouses and children and the spouses and children of war martyrs, Article 21 of the Anti-Terrorism Law No. 3713 dated 12/4/1991 stipulates that the spouses and children of "public officials who have been injured, disabled, killed or killed by acts of terrorism while performing their duties at home or abroad or due to the performance of these duties even if their titles have been removed" and Article 7 of the Decree Law No. 667 dated July 23, 2016.
+6 In addition to combat veterans and their spouses and children, spouses and children of war martyrs, as well as spouses and children of "public officials who have been injured, disabled, killed, or killed as a result of terrorist acts while performing their duties at home or abroad or due to the performance of these duties even if their titles have been removed" according to Article 21 of the Anti-Terrorism Law No. 3713 dated 12/4/1991 and Article 7 of the Decree Law No. 667 dated July 23, 2016.
 Pursuant to Article 7 of the Decree Law No. 667 dated July 23, 2016, the spouses and children of those who lost their lives due to the coup attempt and terrorist act carried out on July 15, 2016 and the acts that are a continuation of this act, or civilians who are disabled and their spouses and children are prioritized if they apply for Erasmus+ student mobility.

 7 It is applied for one time only.
 If selected, no additional grant support will be provided in this category again in the student's subsequent mobility.